yelabucsf/clue/README.md

 Clue is a framework for efficient single-cell sequencing using genetic multiplexing.
 Cells from genetically distinct individuals are mixed in multiple pools such that their presence or absence in a given pool is fully deterministic of which individual they come from.
 Pooling in this fashion and using a genotype-free demultiplexing algorithm obviates the need for orthogonal genotyping to demultiplex data.

+**19JUN23**: Repo is not complete yet.
+Notebooks and files are being validated on a fresh machine and will be progressively uploaded over the coming weeks/months as they are validated that they run to completion with no errors.
+Then data will be uploaded to GEO so that all analyses are reproducible.

 ## File Organization